-WatchTime’s Jens Koch spent some time with the 2010 model of Rolex’s classic Oyster Perpetual Explorer — a watch originally made for a Mount Everest expedition and recently revamped with a larger case and new caliber.
-Click here to read the results of his comprehensive test of the watch, along with original photos by Nik Schölzel.
+WatchTime spent some time with the Rolex Oyster Perpetual Explorer — a watch originally made for a Mount Everest expedition and recently revamped with a larger case and modern caliber.
+Scroll down to read our test of the watch from the WatchTime archives, along with original photos by Nik Schölzel.

 The first Explorer watches were provided as tools for the successful Everest expedition of May 1953.
 Rolex released a modified version of the Explorer later that year, with a black dial and painted-on luminous indices and numerals, which made it more legible under all lighting conditions.
 This model was designed to live up to the promise implicit in its name, by satisfying all the requirements of expeditions and other adventures.
 The Explorer underwent more improvements over the years and, beginning with the 1989 model, it was also designed to be more luxurious.
 Its indices and numerals have been made of gold since then, although there is still luminous material inlaid into the indices.

-The latest version of the Explorer, launched in 2010, has a bigger case: 39 millimeters, versus the previous model’s 36 millimeters.
+The 2010 version of the Explorer, which we review here (the watch was redesigned in 2016), has a bigger case: 39 millimeters, versus the previous model’s 36 millimeters.
 It also has a new type of shock absorber, along with an in-house, Parachrom hairspring and a new Oysterlock folding clasp.
 (Click on photos for larger images.)

 The watch’s new size is just right: the dial’s proportions look good in the enlarged case.
 But the narrow and somewhat short hands don’t quite fit into the otherwise pretty picture.
 The minute hand is especially problematic: the one on the previous Explorer extends all the way to the minute circle, but the tip of this one falls quite a long way from it.
 However, except for this flaw, the design is excellent and the watch’s classic look is easily recognizable.